PROFILE

 thereafter.

-In 1905, administrative responsibility for
+In 1905, administrative responsibility for Chad

-Chad was placed under a governor general
+was placed under a governor general stationed at

-Although Chad joined the French colonies of
+joined the French colonies of Gabon,

-Gabon, Oubangui-Charo, and Moyen Congo to form
+Oubangui-Charo, and Moyen Congo to form the

-the Federation of French Equatorial Africa (AEF)
+Federation of French Equatorial Africa (AEF) in

-in 1910, it did not have colonial status until
+1910, it did not have colonial status until

 1920.
 The northern region of Chad was occupied